Unitary realization of wavefunction collapse: Abstract

 \section{Abstract}

 Recent quantum reconstruction projects demand pure unitary time evolution which seems to contradict the collapse postulate.
-A natural unitary realization of wavefunction collapse is built using Grothendick group construction for the tensor product commutative monoid.
-Envariance and quantum Darwinism are key ingredients in the proof.
+Inspired by Zurek's environment assisted invariance idea, a natural unitary realization of wavefunction collapse is proposed using Grothendieck group construction for the tensor product commutative monoid.